ATLED-3301/robopy/README.md

 # robot-kinematichs
-[a kinematichs library for robotichs application - in development]
+a kinematichs library for robotichs application - in development

-classes :\n
+# classes :

   *joint - use Dinavit Hartemberg convention for joint definition *serial chain - use joint to define a serial robot *parallel - use serial chain to cretae a parallel robot